ctjacobs/pyqso/README.md

 * python3
 * python3-gi-cairo (for log printing purposes)

-The following extra packages are necessary to enable the grey line tool and the plotting of logbook statistics:
+The following extra packages are necessary to fully enable the grey line tool and the plotting of logbook statistics:

 * python3-matplotlib (version 1.3.0 or later)
 * python3-mpltoolkits.basemap
 * python3-numpy
 * libxcb-render0-dev
 * python3-cairocffi
+* [geocoder](https://pypi.python.org/pypi/geocoder) (installable via `pip` and used for QTH lookups)

 The following extra package is necessary to build the documentation: